borzuyehr/OwnLocalBackendProject/README.md

 # OwnLocalBackendProject

-This program will use the Ruby on Rails API MVC format.
+This program is built to run on OS X. This program will use the Ruby on Rails API MVC format.
 The following Ruby on Rails installation instructions were obtained from http://api.rubyonrails.org.

 ###Getting Started